SteelCompendium/data-gen/Bestiary/markdown-dse/Time Raider Armiger.md

 - name: Foresight
   effect: The armiger doesn’t take a bane on attacks against concealed creatures.
 - name: Kuran’zoi Heraldry
-  effect: While any time raider starts their turn with line of effect to the armiger,
+  effect: While any [[Time Raider|time raider]] starts their turn with line of effect to the armiger,
-    that time raider can end one condition affecting them.
+    that [[Time Raider|time raider]] can end one condition affecting them.
 abilities:
 - name: Serrated Saber
   type: Action